All students are classified as either a resident of the State of California or non-resident when applying for admission.

-6. RESIDENCY DETERMINATION DATE: In order to be a CA resident, a student must provide documentation, preferably a CA driver's license or DMV issued ID, federal and state income tax forms, and/or one year of documentation from a state agency, such as Calworks.
-This documentation must be at least one year and a day prior to the start of the semester or session.
+6. RESIDENCY DETERMINATION DATE: In order to be a California resident, a student must provide documentation, preferably a CA driver's license or DMV-issued ID, federal and state income tax forms, and/or one year of documentation from a state agency, such as CalWORKs.
+This documentation must be at least one year and a day prior to the start of the semester or term.
 Students who have applied for a change of status to become a US resident must bring in all application paperwork related to this request for change of status.

 7. AB 2210: Education Code section 60875.6 grants an immediate

 nonresident tuition fee exemption to eligible Special Immigrant Visa (SIV)